frankfyf/G-manifold-learning/README.md

 ~~~
 jobscript_cluster_SO3
 ~~~
-in the command window
+in the command window.

-Hyper parameters can be tuned in the 'Parameters' section in each code example.
+Each jobscript example has a 'Parameters' section for the hyper-parameter setting, e.g. number of points, number of clusters, maximum frequency, etc.

 ## Authors